makerdao/mips/MIP30/mip30.md

 #### MIP20c6B: Governance considerations

+In order for the cUSDC-CROP collateral type to stay competitive relative to other Defi yield opportunities, while maximising returns for MakerDAO, it may be necessary to periodically adjust the stability fee to reflect prevailing market rates and the Compound COMP-adjusted yield on USDC.

+In the future, the same mechanism can be used to  deploy adapters for leveraging other "yield farming" schemes.

 #### MIP20c6C: Example parameters
 _n.b. see [predictions.exchange](https://www.predictions.exchange/compound/%5B%5B'0',%20'0'%5D,%20%5B'0',%20'0'%5D,%20%5B'0',%20'0'%5D,%20%5B'0',%20'0'%5D,%20%5B'0',%20'0'%5D,%20%5B'0',%20'0'%5D,%20%5B'0',%20'0'%5D,%20%5B'400',%20'300'%5D,%20%5B'0',%20'0'%5D,%20%5B'0',%20'0'%5D,%20%5B'0',%20'0'%5D%5D) or [stat.farm](stat.farm) for useful COMP-adjusted yield calculators_

+At the time of writing, a "levered" Compound USDC deposit (with LTV of 67.4%) yields a COMP-adjust APY of about 14.6%.

+We consider some example risk parameters to illustrate the economics: with a liquidation ratio of 110%, and stability fee of 10%, a user maintaining a collateral ratio of 111% will have levered up around 10x on their net interest of `14.6% - 10.0%`, earning a net carry of around 46% APY.

+From the perspective of the user, this is well above the USDC yield on most established "yield farms".
+From the perspective of MakerDAO, the stability fee is much higher than that of any existing major collateral type, and the high collateralisation ratio of 110% allows liquidations to be initially disabled (similarly to the _status quo_ with USDC-A) with interest still being effectively collectable for at least one year following the opening of a CDP.

 ### MIP20c7: Formal verification/audit information